kharper2/kidney-allocation-fairness-/COMPOSITE_FAIRNESS.md

 **Status:** Optional extension - READY TO USE
 **Main branch:** Safe and ready for submission

-**What this does:** Combines multiple attributes (Ethnicity + SES) into composite group labels to enable intersectional fairness.
+**What this does:** Combines multiple attributes (Ethnicity + Distance) into composite group labels to enable intersectional fairness.

 ---

 ## What This Extension Adds

-**Multi-dimensional fairness constraints** that balance across multiple protected attributes simultaneously (e.g., Ethnicity AND Sex, or Ethnicity AND SES together).
+**Multi-dimensional fairness constraints** that balance across multiple protected attributes simultaneously (e.g., Ethnicity AND Sex, or Ethnicity AND Distance together).

 ### Current Implementation (Main Branch)
-- Single dimension fairness: balance by Ethnicity OR SES OR Sex (one at a time)
+- Single dimension fairness: balance by Ethnicity OR Distance OR Sex (one at a time)
 - Specify via `group_col='Ethnicity'`

 ### This Extension (Composite Branch)
 - Composite group fairness: balance by intersectional group combinations
-- Example: Balance across combinations like "Black_Low", "White_Middle", etc.
+- Example: Balance across combinations like "Black_<50", "White_>250", etc.
 - Treats each combination as a distinct group (intersectionality)

 ---